spatialcurrent/terraform-aws-coconut/README.md

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
-Creates an instance of Coconut
+Creates an instance of Coconut hosted on S3 and served from CloudFront.

 Creates the following resources:

 * ACM Certificate
+* S3 Bucket
 * CloudFront Distribution
 * Route53 Records
-* S3 Bucket
+* IAM Policy to Write Updates

 ## Usage